jahangeerwani/static_website/README.md

-# Static Website Deployment on AWS S3 with CI/CD using AWS CodeBuild and CodePipeline
+# Static Website Deployment on AWS S3 with CI/CD using AWS CodeBuild and CodePipeline as CI-CD Tools with complete end to end integration

 ## Overview